VMFS Recovery

 Disks connected as “-r” are connected as hypervisor disks.
 Such mode offers better compatibility for some guest OS, but some features like disk's S.M.A.R.T. are unavailable.
 We recommend using the -z parameter during mount operation as in this case disks are mounted as-is and represented to guest OS as real hardware drives.

-Hint: at some cases, ESX required that datastore should have an "unmounted" state to allow RDM mapping.
+Hint: In some cases, ESX required that the datastore should have an "unmounted" state to allow RDM mapping.

 Return to contents